kbase/groups/README.md

 RETURNS: A Group.
 ```

-If no authorization is provided, the members list is empty and only public workspaces associated
+If no authorization is provided, the members list is empty and only public resources associated
 with the group are returned.

 If authorization is provided and the user is not a member of the group, the members list is
-empty and only group-associated public workspaces and workspaces the user administrates are
+empty and only group-associated public resources and resources the user administrates are
 returned.

 If authorization is provided and the user is a member of the group, the members list is populated
-and all group-associated workspaces are returned.
+and all group-associated resources are returned.

 ### Check if a group ID exists